-Differentially expressed genes have principal roles in mediating immune-related functions
+Differentially Expressed Genes Have Principal Roles in Mediating Immune-related Functions

 GO and KEGG pathway enrichment analyses were conducted to identify the latent molecular mechanisms of 772 differentially expressed genes.
 The results of the GO functional enrichment analysis indicated that the differentially expressed genes were enriched in immune-related functions including T-cell activation, regulation of lymphocyte activation and leukocyte migration (Figure 4A).
 The results of the KEGG functional enrichment analysis showed differentially expressed genes mainly enriched in cytokine-cytokine receptor interactions, hematopoietic cell lineages and chemokine signaling pathways (Figure 4B).
 These data highlighted both functional enrichment analyses appeared to focus on immune-related functions suggesting that the participation of immune components have principal roles in the TME in PAAD.

-CXCL10 is the only intersectional gene in the PPI network construction and univariate Cox regression analysis
+CXCL10 is the Only Intersectional Gene in the PPI Network Construction and Univariate Cox Regression Analysis

-To visualize potential interactions between the differentially expressed genes, PPI network construction based on the STRING database was performed that covered 222 nodes and 476 edges ((Supplementary Figure 4).
+To visualize potential interactions between the differentially expressed genes, PPI network construction based on the STRING database was performed that covered 222 nodes and 476 edges (Supplementary Figure 4).
 The top 30 differentially expressed genes were sorted and summarized by the number of nodes (Figure 5A).
 Univariate Cox regression analysis was performed to further investigate the significant elements of these differentially expressed genes in the survival of PAAD and the top 16 genes sorted by p-value were identified (Figure 5B).
 According to the intersection analysis of the PPI network and the univariate Cox regression analysis, CXCL10 was shown to be the only overlapping element across these two analyses (Figure 5C).

-CXCL10 is strongly correlated with prognosis and the clinico-pathological characteristics of PAAD patients
+CXCL10 is Strongly Correlated with Prognosis and the Clinico-pathological Characteristics of PAAD Patients

 A previous study demonstrated that CXCL10 is a pro-inflammatory chemokine and chemo-attractant for T cells.
 Overexpression of CXCL10 has been shown to promote tumor growth, migration and invasion via targeting of the cognate receptor chemokine (CXC-motif) receptor (CXCR3)(Lunardi et al., 2015).
 In this study, based on the median expression of CXCL10, all PAAD cases were divided into high or low CXCL10 expression groups.
 The Wilcoxon rank-sum test was carried out and showed the correlation of CXCL10 expression with clinical characteristics.
 No significant difference in the expression of CXCL10 was found between normal and tumor cases from the TCGA database (Figure 6A).
 Interestingly, when the normal cases were added from the GTEx database, the expression of CXCL10 in the tumor cases was higher compared to the normal cases (Figure 6B, p<0.001).
 Survival analysis indicated that CXCL10 expression was negatively related to outcomes in PAAD patients (Figure 6C).
 Also, the expression of CXCL10 correlated with gender, G1, G2 and G3 of histologic grades with p values of 0.015, 0.029 and 0.034, respectively (Figure 7A-B).
 All of the above results show that over-expression of CXCL10 in the TME had a negative relationship with prognosis in PAAD and was positively related to tumor cell differentiation.
 No significance was found in the indicated clinical parameters and CXCL10 expression (Figure 7C-G).

-Validation of CXCL10 expression and survival in PAAD
+Validation of CXCL10 Expression and Survival in PAAD

 GSE62452 from the GEO databases was analyzed to verify the expression of CXCL10 in PAAD.
 The expression of CXCL10 was higher in the tumor samples compared to the normal cases (Figure 6D , p<0.001).
 Higher CXCL10 expression was associated with poorer survival compared to low CXCL10 expression (Figure 6E, p=0.016).
 Moreover, the multivariate independent prognostic analysis revealed that the expression of CXCL10 was an independent prognostic indicator for PAAD (p=0.035) (Figure 6F).
 Based on these data, we suggest that CXCL10 may be a potential biomarker that reflects the status of TME in PAAD.